djtorel/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+> `.forEach` iterates over an array but returns nothing, requiring modification of the original array, or pushing into an empty one manually.
+>
+> `.map` iterates over an array but returns a new one based off what your callback functrions return.

 2. What is the difference between a function and a method?

+> A function is its own independent piece of code.
+A method belongs to an object
+> and can only be called in reference to that object.

 3. What is closure?

+> A closure is a function that returns a function, and generally uses lexical
+> scope to do something with data or to store data.

 4. Describe the four rules of the 'this' keyword.

+>1.
+Window Binding, when in global scope the value of this will be the window/console.
+>
+>2.
+Implicit binding, whenever a function is called by a preceding dot, the
+>   object before that is `this`
+>
+>3.
+New binding, whenever a constructor function is used,  `this` refers to the
+>   specific instance of the object that is created and returned by the
+>   constructor function.
+>
+>4.
+Explicit binding, whenever JavaScript's call or apply method is used, `this`
+>   is explicitly defined

 5. Why do we need super() in an extended class?

+> To set the constructors of the parent object, and in the background pass this
+> to it.

 ## Project Set up